sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 | environment       | `production` or `development`. default: `production` | If you specify `development`, extracts preferentially using config versions published to the development environment in the Sensible app.
 The extraction runs all configs in the doc type before picking the best fit.
 For each config, falls back to production version if no development version of the config exists. |
 | webhook???        |                                                      | Specifies to return extraction results to the defined webhook as soon as they're complete, so you don't have to poll for results status.
 Sensible also calls this webhook on error.
 TODO: how does this interact w the MVP poller? |

-### Response

- `waitfor` only takes one request and returns one promise so we "folks can use the standard promise machinery to deal with multiple parallel requests" as Josh proposed.For the MVP we could generate a poller for each `waitFor` call, in the future we can create the "smart poller" that Jay proposed without having to change the API.

-Once the promise 'resolves' (TODO correct wording),  this function returns structured data extracted from the document.
-For more information, see <https://docs.sensible.so/reference/extract-data-from-a-document> and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.